Find Affordable College Courses

 Full Social Work at College of Southern Idaho Report

-Blackfeet Community College came in at #6 in this year’s edition of the Most Popular Social Work Associate Degree Schools in the Rocky Mountains Region ranking.
-Located in the rural area of Browning, BCC is a private not-for-profit school with a fairly small student population.
+Blackfeet Community College ranked #6 on this year’s Most Popular Social Work Associate Degree Schools in the Rocky Mountains Region list.
+Located in the rural area of Browning, BCC is a private not-for-profit school with a small student population.

 Women make up 70% of the social work majors at the school.